System Design Space

 Key technical ideas

-Compilation as architecture
+Compilation as an architectural mechanism

 Migrations as platform capability